awjudd/l4-feed-reader/README.md

 ## Quick Start

-In the `require` key of `composer.json` file add the following
+In the `require` key of `composer.json` file add the following:

 ```
-"awjudd/feed-reader": "1.0.*"
+"awjudd/feed-reader": "1.1.*"
 ```

 Run the Composer update command